pivotal/docs-tap/scc/ootb-supply-chain-basic.md

 Regardless of the setup, the repository where configuration is pushed to can be also manually overridden by the developers by tweaking the following parameters:

--  `gitops_ssh_secret`: name of the secret in the same namespace as the Workload where SSH credentials exist for pushing the configuration produced by the supply chain to a git repository. e.g.: "ssh-secret"
+-  `gitops_ssh_secret`: Name of the secret in the same namespace as the Workload where SSH credentials exist for pushing the configuration produced by the supply chain to a git repository.
+   Example: "ssh-secret"

--  `gitops_repository`: SSH URL of the git repository to push the Kubernetes configuration produced by the supply chain to. e.g.: "ssh://git@foo.com/staging.git"
+-  `gitops_repository`: SSH URL of the git repository to push the Kubernetes configuration produced by the supply chain to.
+   Example: "ssh://git@foo.com/staging.git"

--  `gitops_branch`: name of the branch to push the configuration to. e.g.: "main"
+-  `gitops_branch`: Name of the branch to push the configuration to.
+   Example: "main"

--  `gitops_commit_message`: message to write as the body of the commits produced for pushing configuration to the git repository. e.g.: "ci bump"
+-  `gitops_commit_message`: Message to write as the body of the commits produced for pushing configuration to the git repository.
+   Example: "ci bump"

--  `gitops_user_name`: user name to use in the commits. e.g.: "Alice Lee"
+-  `gitops_user_name`: Username to use in the commits.
+   Example: "Alice Lee"

--  `gitops_user_email`: user email to use for the commits. e.g.: "foo@example.com"
+-  `gitops_user_email`: User email address to use for the commits.
+   Example: "foo@example.com"